-Dr. Schlimgen is a historian of the modern United States whose interests include U.S. citizenship and constitutionalism, the experiences of racial and ethnic Americans, U.S. expansion and empire, and the Pacific World.
+Dr. Schlimgen is a historian of the modern United States whose interests include U.S. citizenship and constitutionalism, the experiences of diverse Americans, U.S. expansion and empire, the history of race, and the Pacific World.
 These interests inform the courses she teaches, which include a survey of modern world history and a first-year seminar on sugar.
-Dr. Schlimgen teaches advanced courses in History, in International Studies, in Solidarity and Social Justice, and in Women and Gender Studies.
+Dr. Schlimgen teaches advanced courses in History, in International Studies, in Solidarity and Social Justice, in Critical Race and Ethnic Studies, and in Women and Gender Studies.
 Dr. Schlimgen also works in public history and supervises history student internships on campus and in partnership with regional institutions.

 Dr. Schlimgen is from the greater Pacific Northwest (Montana, specifically).
 She has lived in almost a dozen cities, most of which are in the United States, before settling in Spokane, which is a great place to teach, do research, and engage in regional history.